 • Hypersensitivity to the components of the drug, soy or peanuts.

-The drug should be taken with meals, the tablets must be dissolved or chewed until completely dissolved.
+The drug should be taken with food, the tablets must be dissolved or chewed until completely dissolved.

 • For the prevention of osteoporosis: adults – 1 tablet twice a day;

-• As part of the complex therapy of osteoporosis: adults - 1 table.
+• As part of complex therapy for osteoporosis: adults – 1 table.
 2-3 times a day.

-As a remedy for the deficiency of calcium and vitamin D3, the drug is taken in courses of at least 4-6 weeks, the number of courses during the year is determined individually.
+As a means of replenishing calcium and vitamin D3 deficiency, the drug is taken in courses of at least 4-6 weeks, the number of courses during the year is determined individually.

-As a means intended for the prevention and treatment of osteoporosis, the duration of the use of a mineral supplement is determined by the doctor individually for each patient.
+As a drug intended for the prevention and treatment of osteoporosis, duration of use mineral supplement determined by the doctor individually for each patient.

 Side effects

-Basically, Calcium-D3 Nycomed is well tolerated, in rare cases, the following side effects are noted:
+In general, Calcium-D3 Nycomed is well tolerated; in rare cases, the following side effects are noted:

-• Digestive system: abdominal pain, flatulence, constipation or diarrhea, nausea, indigestion;
+• Digestive system: abdominal pain, flatulence, constipation or diarrhea, nausea, dyspepsia;

 • Metabolism: hypercalciuria and hypercalcemia;